MatthewClarkMay/beautiful-jekyll/_posts/2018-07-02-CMD-Cheat-Sheet.md

 Example:
 autorunsc.exe -accepteula -a * -h -s -c -vr > autoruns.csv

+# NOTE: The first time you run autorunsc.exe with VirusTotal flags it will open a browser displaying their terms and conditions.
+The terminal will display "Enter 'y' to agree:", so don't redirect to a csv file the first time you run it or you won't be able to enter y.
 ```
 Additionally, the GUI version of Autoruns is also available, but I prefer the CLI version because it enables you to programmatically manipulate output.
 The GUI output includes color coordination - The colors mean the following.
 - Pink - No publisher information was found, or if code verification is on, the digital signature either doesn't exist, or doesn't match, or there is no publisher information.